 Kinnomic Botany

 As a species that crossed the Atlantic from Peru, the potato is subject to a typical hero story - the unexpected reward reaped by conquistadors on their exhibitions to Peru in search of gold.
-But in this journey, the significance of the potato plant as a whole was erased, as were the nuances of the knowledge systems surrounding it.
+Instead, they returned with the potato.
 The result, a spread of potatoes emerging from a narrow genetic bottleneck and a nomenclature to represent a new order over territories, borders, and non-human bodies.

 But now